mirage335-colossus/ubiquitous_bash/_lib/ssh/README.md

 Neither of these workarounds are required if nonpersistent desktops are used.
 However, these may suffer performance degradation with a few (usually low-power) systems.

+# WARNING
+Example "ops" provided here is an unconfigured example documenting only available functionality.
+For a complete, configured, example, compliant to an informal standard suitable for high-fidelity simulation, see the "CoreAutoSSH" project.

 # Reference
 * https://github.com/mirage335/CoreAutoSSH